kadirermantr/kadirermantr.github.io/content/background.md

 ---

-I am a software developer who is enthusiastic about technology, computers and software.
+I am a software engineer who is enthusiastic about technology, computers and software.
 I enjoy experiencing with new things and am keen to provide content in these domains.

 ## Interests